• Skip to primary navigation

 • You only need two cups of rhubarb, so if it’s hard to find where you are, you don’t have to break the bank at the grocery.

 • Rhubarb – fresh or frozen.
+You’ll need about 2 rhubarb stalks.
 I have a hard time finding frozen in our grocery, but have been able to find it at Sprouts.

-• Turbinado or Demerara sugar – this is a coarse sugar that I like for the rhubarb, you can substitute white or brown sugar.
+• Turbinado or Demerara sugar – this is a coarse sugar that adds a little depth, you can substitute white or light brown sugar if you don’t have any on hand.

 • Pecans– these are optional but add a nice crunch to the top.

 When using rhubarb you need to add other fruit to compliment the tart flavor.
-Strawberries seem to be the fruit of choice but I really like adding blueberries to the mix.
+Strawberries seem to be the fruit of choice but you’ll love the flavor from adding blueberries and blackberries to the mix.
 All you have to do is cut up the fruit, and add some sugar and something to thicken it a bit.

 Crumble Topping – Pecans v Oatmeal

-After choosing your fruit combination, you have to decide on the topping.
+After choosing your fruit combination, you’ll need to decide on the topping.
 Taylor and I decided we would experiment with toppings.
 She used my favorite topping with pecans for half of it and I used a more traditional oatmeal topping for the remaining crisp.

-The pecan topping won hands down.
+The pecan topping without oats won hands down for this crisp recipe.
 I think it’s because the strawberries make this very juicy and the pecan topping was more solid and helped absorb the juice.
 We loved the fruit mixture and the pecan streusel was just an added bonus.

 How do you make a rhubarb crisp